Setting up roles and users in Amazon OpenSearch Ingestion - Amazon OpenSearch Service

 Setting up roles and users in Amazon OpenSearch Ingestion

-Amazon OpenSearch Ingestion uses a variety of permissions models and IAM roles in order to allow source applications to write to pipelines, and to allow pipelines to write to sinks.
-Before you can start ingesting data, you need to create one or more IAM roles with specific permissions based on your use case.
+Amazon OpenSearch Ingestion uses a variety of permissions models and IAM roles to allow source applications to write to pipelines, and to allow pipelines to write to sinks.
+Before you can start ingesting data, you must create one or more IAM roles with specific permissions based on your use case.

-At minimum, the following roles are required to set up a successful pipeline.
+At minimum, you require the following roles to set up a successful pipeline.

 Name Description